Purity for flat cohomology: Flat cohomology with finite, locally free coefficients

 \bpf By the continuity formula of \Cref{adic-continuity} and the fpqc descent of \Cref{thm:strongdescent}, if $A$ and the terms of $A^\bullet$ are derived $I$-adically complete, then

-In particular, the cohomology with supports triangle then implies that \eqref{eqn:adic-fpqc} and the second isomorphism in \eqref{eqn:adic-U-fpqc} are equivalent.
+In particular, the cohomology with supports triangle then implies that \eqref{eqn:adic-fpqc} and \eqref{eqn:adic-U-fpqc-2} are equivalent.
 In general, by excision \Cref{cor:excision}, the claimed \eqref{eqn:adic-fpqc} is insensitive to replacing $A$ and the terms of $A^\bullet$ by their iterated $a_i$-adic completions for $i = 1, \dotsc, r$, so we lose no generality by assuming that $A$ and the terms of $A^\bullet$ are all derived $I$-adically complete.

 By decomposing into primary factors, we may assume that $G$ is of $p$-power order for a prime $p$.
 If $p$ is invertible in $\pi_0(A)$, then $G$ is \'{e}tale over $R$, so, by \eqref{et-fppf-agree} and \Cref{rem:no-new-etale}, we have